george-toka/Astrophysical-SPH/README.md

 * Snapshots will be taken every 5 steps (`snapshot interval = 5`).
 * The `true` flag means snapshots are saved.
 * The `false` flag disables saving of PNG plots.
+  The last three parameters are not mandatory to be set by the user, because they have their default values

+### 5. Run the sph_manager.jl file
 ---

 ## Notes